LaconicNetwork/docs.laconic.com/content/self-hosting/install-gitea.md

 weight: 1
 ---

 In the Gitea x Laconicd stack demo, we used the local Gitea instance to publish NPM packages, which were consumed by the build for a basic `laconicd` fixturenet.
 That quick demo intentionally omitted some details about the Gitea self-hosting solution that we will cover below.
+TODO: figure out better deduplication with the LxD demo.

 ### Build and deploy